 Mission and History

-Greentown Grows is a program of Greentown Waukegan, Inc., a 501(c)(3) nonprofit
+Greentown Grows Inc. is a 501(c)(3) nonprofit and Illinois charitable corporation.

 The organization evolved when GreenTOWN Waukegan began community gardening in Waukegan in 2007 on a vacant city lot at 35 S. Genesee Street.
 From then until 2015, GreenTOWN installed more flower and vegetable beds, a gazebo, and a walking labyrinth to provide the citizens quality greenspace not only as a place to connect with nature but to provide nutritious fresh vegetables.
 This flagship project was known as the Madeleine Fuqua Garden.